lazarchitect/Pong/README.md

   -variable angles for the ball

   -moving the paddle can give the ball some "spin" and make it travel faster or alter its course

+  -SFX for the ball hitting stuff or points being gained, or background music in general.

+  -leaderboard?

+  -ball hitting the side of the paddle bounces it up or down as it goes out (easy but useless)

+  -paddle could have corner panels that make the ball faster when struck?